morandom/morandom.github.io/README.md

 A blank canvas version of this template exists on the branch `config/raw`

+A more complex and pretty cool theme can be found on the branch `config/spectral`

 ## How to Preview Changes Locally
 * Open terminal
 * Run the following commands inside of the `portfolio-site/` directory